intercepted16/pymupdf4llm-C/README.md

 fast PDF extractor in C using MuPDF.
 Outputs structured JSON with layout metadata. ~300 pages/second.

+**primarily intended for use with python bindings. but for some reason i got bored and added Rust ones too if ya want.**

 ---

 ## what this is